Spousal Maintenance Laws in Arizona

 The second form of spousal maintenance, rehabilitative alimony, is the most common form of alimony in Arizona.
 The intent of rehabilitative spousal maintenance is to provide financial support to a spouse in such an amount and duration as necessary to allow that spouse to obtain the education, and work experience to become self-supportive.

-Finally, there is a lesser known form of spousal maintenance referred to as compensatory spousal support, which is designed to provide money to a spouse who has contributed to the educational opportunities of the other spouse during their marriage.
+Finally, there is a lesser-known form of spousal maintenance referred to as compensatory spousal support, which is designed to provide money to a spouse who has contributed to the educational opportunities of the other spouse during their marriage.

 You may combine a claim for both rehabilitative and compensatory spousal maintenance in some Arizona spousal maintenance cases if the facts support doing so.

-Entitlement of Alimony in an Arizona Divorce
+Entitlement to Spousal Maintenance in an Arizona Divorce

 The first step in the analysis of a spousal support case begins with determining whether a spouse is entitled to alimony in Arizona.
 A spouse seeking maintenance in Arizona must prove one of four things to be eligible to receive an award of alimony in Arizona.
 Specifically, the spouse must prove any of the following:

 The spouse lacks sufficient property to provide for his or her needs.
 The spouse is unable to be self-sufficient through appropriate employment.
 The spouse is the custodian of a child of such young age that he or she should not be expected to work.
 The spouse contributed to the other’s wife’s or husband’s education.
-The spouse had a marriage of long duration and is too old to be expected to work to be financially self sufficient.
+The spouse had a marriage of long duration and is too old to be expected to work to be financially self-sufficient.

 As to the first factor, there are appellate cases in Arizona indicating a spouse seeking spousal maintenance should not be required to use their assets to support themselves.
 The court concluded the court should not look at the property the spouse is receiving per se but, instead, the amount of investment rate of return the spouse will receive from investing those assets as a source of income to that spouse.